Laura Hopmann

 Laura Hopmann (born 30 December 1989 in Hildesheim) is a German politician serving as a member of the Landtag of Lower Saxony since 2017.
 She has served as chairwoman of the Christian Democratic Union in Hildesheim since 2021.

+Laura Hopmann has been married to Björn Hopmann since 2019 and is the mother of a son since summer 2020.
+She is of the Evangelical Lutheran faith.
+She lives near Gronau (Leine) in the Despetal valley.